rf8f76e33/apijam-FS/Lab Guides/Appendix 1 - Creating Composite APIs/README.md

-Notice that the responses being returned by the API BaaS for the various query parameter combinations are different as the location-based query finds hotels that match the criteria.
+Notice that the responses being returned by the API BaaS for the various query parameter combinations are different as the location-based query finds payments that match the criteria.

     f.
 Switch back to the ‘Trace’ tab in the Apigee Edge Management UI.
         Review the executed policies and associated headers & variable